Fast protein folding is governed by memory-dependent friction: Results

-\textbf{Memory duration is significant in protein folding:} As well as proving the total friction for $Q$, the extraction of $\Gamma(t)$ provides a time scale for the sustain of memory effects.
-Furthermore, $\gamma$ can be used predictively, to evaluate other key dynamic time scales.
-How do these time scales compare?
-The inertia time $\tau_{\text{m}}=m/\gamma$ is the time scale beyond which the system becomes diffusive.
-The diffusion time:
+\textbf{Memory duration is significant in protein folding:} As well as providing the total friction $\gamma$, the extraction of $\Gamma(t)$ provides a time scale for the sustain of memory effects.
+Furthermore, $\gamma$ can be used predictively to evaluate other key dynamic time scales, which we now compare.
+The inertia time $\tau_{\text{m}}=m/\gamma$ is the time scale beyond which the system becomes diffusive \cite{Zwanzig_Book}.
+The diffusion time,